georgerobescu/ow_draft--1/readme.md

 Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you are collaborating on someone else’s project—which at this point might be considered solely initiated by this someone else, but since the many contributions by different other enthusiast people, not anymore his *own thing*; it depends.

-This passage marks a move from a personal moral code to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to, also thanks to the system implemented in the website where you upload your work, let people inspect your project and to let them taking part in it, if they wish so.
+This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to, also thanks to the system implemented in the website where you upload your work, let people inspect your project and taking part in it, if they wish so.

 The value of the `readme.md` file lies exactly in this: it welcomes others to a possibile conversation.
 The `readme.md` file is a subjective effort in making readable and understandable what you did or what you just started doing.

 # 3. Peer production

 `git` is a system that works as an invisibile set of files inside the folder which you decide to use as your project repository.
-What it does is to keep track of every change you implement to the files living in that folder: it’s like an invisible layer of pre-punched holes on your timecard.
+What it does is to keep track of every change you implement to the files living in that folder: it’s like an invisible layer of pre-punched holes in your timecard.
 In fact, it’s you the one who decides when to really mark a change, or a series of changes, to the project: what you did, then, is a `commit` to the repository.

 In this sense, usually the first file that you create and then commit to the repository is the `readme.md` file—it’s not necessary but it usually helps you to at least give a brief description of what’s going on in that repo.

 Whenever you make changes to your project, it’s good practice to commit those edits to git (and often consequently to github), in order to have a log of what has been done up until that point.

-This process was initially born for collaboratively purposes (to avoid miscommunication and mistakes between several people working remotely), but it has been adopted also as a way to document your own personal working process.
+This process was initially born for collaboratively purposes (to avoid miscommunication and mistakes between several people working remotely), but it has been adopted also as a way to document one’s own personal working process.

 > I’m doing this, done, commit; I’m doing this, done, commit; *rhythm*